 Progress Never Stops

 Take the Blue Avocado quiz below to see how you’re doing as the leader of your nonprofit’s diversity efforts.
-You can also download the quiz here: Blue Avocado Diversity Champion Quiz
+You can also download the PDF version of the Blue Avocado Diversity Champion Quiz.

 1. Are you working with your board to ensure that it reflects the diversity of the community you serve?